-This document describes the EDK II specific aspects of installing, building, and using the Standard C Library component of the EDK II Application Development Kit, EADK.
+This document describes the EDK II specific aspects of installing, building, and using the Standard C Library component of the Intel® UEFI Application Development Kit, (Intel® UADK).

-This release of the EADK has some restrictions, as described below.
+This release of the Intel® UADK has some restrictions, as described below.

-- 1. Only the Microsoft VS2005 and VS2008, Intel C Compiler 10.1 (or later), GCC 4.3 (mingw32), GCC 4.4, and GCC 4.5 C compilers are supported for Ia32 or X64 CPU architectures. - 2.
+- 1. Only the Microsoft VS2005 and VS2008, Intel C Compiler 10.1 (or later), GCC 4.3 (mingw32), GCC 4.4, and GCC 5.4 C compilers are supported for Ia32 or X64 CPU architectures. - 2.
 The target machine must be running EDK II based firmware with the EDK II HII present and enabled. - 3.
-The EADK has not been through Intel's Quality Assurance process.
-This means that specified standards compliance has not been validated, nor has it undergone formal functionality testing. - 4.
-Applications must be launched from within the EFI Shell unless the Shell Protocol has been instantiated from within the base firmware. - 5.
-All file paths must use the forward slash, '/', as the separator character. - 6.
-Absolute file paths may optionally be prefixed by a volume specifier such as "FS0:".
-The volume specifier is separated from the remainder of the path by a single colon ':'.
-The volume specifier must be one of the Shells mapped volume names as shown by the "map" command. - 7.
-Absolute file paths that don't begin with a volume specifier; e.g. paths that begin with "/", are relative to the currently selected volume. - 8.
-The tmpfile(), and related, functions require that the current volume have a temporary directory as specified in <paths.h>.
-Currently, this is "/Efi/Temp".
+The Intel® UADK has not been through Intel's Quality Assurance process.
+This means that specified standards compliance has not been validated, nor has it undergone formal functionality testing.